adheir01/instagram-fake-detector/README.md

 - **Ghost follower estimate is a heuristic** — not a direct measurement.
 Real detection requires follower-level scraping.
 - **Engagement decay varies by niche** — a meme account and a B2B thought leader behave differently at the same follower count.
 - **Private accounts lose engagement data** — scoring falls back to profile-level signals only with lower confidence.
-- **Classifier needs labeled data** — current scoring is rule-based.
-XGBoost model is scaffolded and ready to train with 200+ labeled profiles.
+- **Classifier needs labeled data** —  Current version uses a rule-based scoring system designed for interpretability.
+A supervised model (XGBoost) is implemented and will be trained as labeled data volume increases.

 ---